 - She simply gives her kids chore and school responsibilities and they set their own schedules.

 - She finds that when her homeschoolers graduate, they find adulting in college and beyond an easy transition.

 Tatiana gives this advice: Remember, you are homeschooling people, so be willing to adjust expectations when you need to so that each kids can learn and grow in their own individual way.

 Check out Tatiana Adurias’ encouraging website Purposeful Motherhood.

 You can find her on Facebook at Purposeful Motherhood!

 Tatiana will soon be releasing a short course for homeschooling mothers and middle schoolers!
 It is a five-day questionnaire guide for preparing college-bound middle schoolers for high school.
 Sign up for her mailing list for release date!

-For more excellent tips on getting yourself organized, check out our friend Melanie Wilson of Homeschool Sanity Podcast’s episodes on organized homeschooling life.
+For more excellent tips on organization, check out our friend Melanie Wilson of Homeschool Sanity Podcast’s episodes on organized homeschooling life.

 7Sisters email subscribers receive periodic practical encouragement, special offers and NO SPAM EVER.